Writing JSON with the JSONTemplater

 Introduction

 In the previous article, Writing JSON, we looked at the different ways to write JSON using FME.
-In this article, we’ll look in detail about how to write nested JSON using the JSONTemplater and the Text File writer.
+In this article, we’ll look in detail at how to write nested JSON using the JSONTemplater and the Text File writer.
 This workflow will allow us to write the nested data mentioned in the final step of the previous article.

 Step-by-step Instructions